SdMusic/Ms-3/readme.md

 	image url*
 	the glass to serve it in
-	and ingredients from 1 to 13 from a drop down or predictive text box and the measure asterix items are require and from the ingredients  1 an2 are required before being able to upload.
+	and ingredients from 1 to 13 from a drop down or predictive text box and the measure asterix items are require and from the ingredients  1 and 2 are required before being able to upload.

 Edit Recipe